Monti, Rutte Advocate Transatlantic Trade Zone

 Left-wing parties in Italy as well as France, where François Hollande’s Socialists are in power, will be reluctant to cut farm subsidies.

-The left in Italy as well as France, where President François Hollande’s Socialists are in power, will be hesitant to cut farm subsidies, however, especially if northern European countries like Germany, the Netherlands and the United Kingdom push for further expansion of the single market which Mediterranean governments, more prone to protectionism, regard as a threat to their own, less competitive service industries.
+Especially if Northern European countries like Germany, the Netherlands and the United Kingdom push for an expansion of the single market, which Mediterranean governments, more prone to protectionism, regard as a threat to their own, less competitive services industries.